Iron man (sports streak): Background

 An iron man streak can also end for disciplinary reasons.
-In 2015, Matt Kenseth was suspended after he caused a crash that ended Joey Logano's race.
+In 2015, Matt Kenseth was suspended after he caused a crash that ended Joey Logano's race at Martinsville.
 NASCAR issued a two-race suspension, effectively ending his streak at 571, leaving him ineligible for pursuing Jeff Gordon's 797-race streak.

 In international cricket, players can be taken out of the squad for injuries, discipline, poor form, illegal bowling action, or unfavourable conditions for certain bowlers, or simply as a healthy break when they are rested during long tours or in a calendar year with hectic schedules.
 In 2016, Brendon McCullum finished his international career having started in 101 consecutive tests from debut; this is notable not only because he was never dropped for poor form or poor health, but because New Zealand has a far leaner schedule than Australia and England; even though he is nowhere near Allan Border's actual record of 153, they were not from debut.
-Brendon McCullum also started 122 consecutive One-Day Internationals from 2004–2010, the same as Mahela Jayawardene of Sri Lanka with 122 each, but the record is held by Sachin Tendulkar whose streak was snapped by an injury.
+Brendon McCullum also started 122 consecutive One-Day Internationals from 2004 to 2010, the same as Mahela Jayawardene of Sri Lanka with 122 each, but the record is held by Sachin Tendulkar whose streak was snapped by an injury.

-In the National Football League, Tom Brady of the Tampa Bay Buccaneers and Jake Matthews of the Atlanta Falcons have the longest active streak among quarterbacks and among all players, respectively.
+In the National Football League, Josh Allen of the Buffalo Bills and Jake Matthews of the Atlanta Falcons have the longest active starts streak among quarterbacks and among all players, respectively.